Calibrations and Energy-Minimizing Mappings of Rank-1 Symmetric Spaces: Introduction

 If $p > 1$ and equality holds for $p$, then $F$ is a homothety onto a totally geodesic submanifold of $(M,g)$ and equality holds for all $p \geq 1$.
 If $F$ is a smooth immersion, equality for $p=1$ also implies these conditions. \end{theorem}

 This implies in particular that the identity mapping of $(\R P^{n},g_{0})$ minimizes $p$-energy in its homotopy class for all $p \geq 1$. \\

-The case $p=2$ of Theorem \ref{rpn_thm} was proven by Croke in \cite{Cr1}.
+The case $p=2$ of Theorem \ref{rpn_thm} was proven by Croke \cite[Theorem 1]{Cr1}.
 The $2$-energy, referred to simply as the energy of a mapping, is the classical energy functional of mappings of Riemannian manifolds and a fundamental invariant in the theory of harmonic maps.
-It is a generalization of the energy of a path in a Riemannian manifold and the Dirichlet integral of a real-valued function.
-The fact that the identity mapping of $(\R P^{n},g_{0})$ minimizes energy in its homotopy class, which was first established by Croke in this result, is different from the round sphere $(S^{n},g_{0})$, $n \geq 3$: in that case, conformal dilations give energy-decreasing deformations of the identity mapping.
-In fact, they give 1-parameter families of mappings for which the infimum of the energy is $0$.
-More generally, work of White \cite{Wh1} implies that in any closed Riemannian manifold $(M,g)$ with $\pi_{1}(M) = 0$, $\pi_{2}(M) = 0$, the identity mapping is homotopic to mappings with arbitrarily small energy.
+It is a generalization of the Dirichlet integral of a real-valued function and the energy of a path in a Riemannian manifold.
+The fact that the identity mapping of $(\R P^{n},g_{0})$ minimizes energy in its homotopy class was first established by Croke as a corollary of this result.
+This is in contrast to the round $n$-sphere $(S^{n},g_{0})$, $n \geq 3$, for which the identity mapping is not energy minimizing in its homotopy class.
+Conformal dilations give energy decreasing deformations of the identity mapping of $(S^{n},g_{0})$, $n \geq 3$, in fact the infimum of the energy over this family of mappings is $0$.
+More generally, work of White \cite{Wh1} implies that in any closed Riemannian manifold $(M,g)$ with $\pi_{1}(M) = \pi_{2}(M) = 0$ the identity mapping is homotopic to maps with arbitrarily small energy.
 Croke also noted in \cite{Cr1} that the results of Smith \cite{Sm1} imply there are metrics arbitrarily close to the canonical metric on $\R P^{n}$, obtained by conformal deformations, for which the identity mapping is not even a stable critical point of the energy functional. \\

-Croke observed in \cite{Cr1} that his argument could be adapted to prove that the identity mapping of complex projective space $\C P^{N}$ with its canonical metric $g_{0}$ minimizes $2$-energy in its homotopy class, but that this was already known because $(\C P^{N}, g_{0})$ is a K\"ahler manifold -- in fact, it is a result of Lichnerowicz \cite{Li1} that any holomorphic mapping of compact K\"ahler manifolds minimizes energy in its homotopy class. \\
+Croke observed in \cite[Theorem 3]{Cr1} that his argument for mappings of real projective space could be adapted to establish a lower bound for the energy of mappings of $\C P^{N}$ with its canonical metric $g_{0}$, and that this lower bound implies the identity mapping of $(\C P^{N},g_{0})$ minimizes energy in its homotopy class, but that this was already known because $(\C P^{N}, g_{0})$ is a K\"ahler manifold -- in fact, Lichnerowicz established in \cite{Li1} that any holomorphic mapping of compact K\"ahler manifolds minimizes energy in its homotopy class. \\